All Episodes

 If you sign a loan, pay it back.

-If you can't pay it back on the on time, then work out a new agreement where you will pay it back.
+If you can't pay it back on time, then work out a new agreement where you will pay it back.

-Well, here my point, look, I don't disagree with everything you're saying, but I just agree with some of what you're saying.
+Look, I don't disagree with everything you're saying, but I disagree with some of what you're saying.

 They should not be forgiven their loans, right?

-But the point is in our country, the tax laws and the bank laws favor people of means over people without means, right?
+But the point is, in our country, the tax laws and the bankruptcy laws favor people of means over people without means, right?

 Wealthy people pay on average a far lower percent of their income than do working class people.

-The way I look at it is he's just trying to level out the playing field somewhat.
+The way I look at it, he's just trying to level out the playing field somewhat.

 It's imperfect like all laws and government policies are.